AdaCore/spark2014/docs/lrm/source/packages.rst

      of ``inputs`` within the ``input_list`` is insignificant.]

-   * The partially refined dependency relation is then extended by replacing each ``output`` in the Depends aspect that is a state abstraction whose refinement is visible at the point of the Refined_Depends by zero or more ``outputs`` in the partially refined dependency relation.
+   * The partially refined dependency relation is then extended by replacing each ``output`` in the Depends aspect that is a state abstraction, whose refinement is visible at the point of the Refined_Depends, by zero or more ``outputs`` in the partially refined dependency relation.
 It shall be zero only for a **null** refinement, otherwise all of the ``outputs`` shall denote a ``constituent`` of the state abstraction.